One-Step Diffusion-Based Image Compression with Semantic Distillation: Model Details

 The overall architecture is shown in Fig.\ref{fig:model1}.
 To ensure better alignment with the latent space of the diffusion model, we extract features from its pretrained VAE encoder.
 Additionally, inspired by DiffEIC\cite{li2024towards}, we incorporate embeddings from the original input image to enrich the encoder with complementary spatial and semantic information.
 To jointly learn compressible latents and capture high-level semantics, we introduce a lightweight U-Net within the analysis transform.
 Its multi-scale design facilitates effective aggregation of both local textures and global structures.
 The extracted semantic features are integrated into the hyperprior branch, enhancing its representational capability.

 For parameter-efficient adaptation, we insert LoRA \cite{hu2022lora} layers across all modules of the pretrained one-step diffusion U-Net, setting the LoRA rank to 64.
-The combined parameter count of the encoder and decoder components ($g_a, h_{enc}, h_{ctx}, h_{sem}$ and $g_s$) is 394M, while the adapted diffusion U-Net contributes an additional 928M parameters.
+The combined parameter count of the encoder and decoder components ($g_a, h_{enc}, h_{ctx}, h_{sem}$ and $g_s$) is 394M, while the adapted diffusion U-Net contributes an additional 928M parameters (about 860M for SD1.5 and 68M for LoRA).

 Further details of the semantic distillation mechanism are provided in Fig.~\ref{fig:model2}.
 We adopt a Swin Transformer \cite{liu2021swin} to improve adaptability across different image resolutions during training.